namdlefhtes/calculator/README.md

 2021-02-05

 felt close at 146, but not really. need a way to join alternating values. not as simple as I thought.

+2021-02-06
+figured out simple way to handle displaying multi-part equation. math not working, but display is with loop.

+preEquals() needs to be refactored to do something similar, so it can continuously shift the result to operand One automatically to calculate any length equation.